MandyWade0312/policy-number-challenge-boilerplate/README.md

     ' _ |_| _|   ' => '9'
   }
 ```
+- Need to write a rspec, Google "How to write rspec ruby" [The Definitive RSpec Tutorial With Examples](https://www.rubyguides.com/2018/07/rspec-tutorial/) and [Getting Started with RSpec](https://semaphoreci.com/community/tutorials/getting-started-with-rspec)
+  - describe method_name do
+        context "given 'sample'" do <- (needed to pass in the sample text)
+            it "describe what the method does" do
+                Need an array to check the answers from the sample text
+                expect (NameOfModule.name_of_method('path to sample text')).to eq(array_from_above)
+            end
+    end

+  - To test rspec: bundle exec rspec
 # Algorithm:
+- Create a hash of "digits" based off the 4 rows from the entry (using underscores, spaces, and pipes)
+- Create a method that takes in a file
     - Open the File
     - Read the File
-- Create a hash of "digits" based off the 4 rows from the entry (using underscores, spaces, and pipes)
-- Initialize the "text" using a method
-- Converting the rows to numbers
-  - Split the text by the \n into 4
+    - Split the text into 4 lines
-  - Map this text into lines
     - Map these lines by line
-  - Scan the line and seperate then by 3 characters (/.../)
+    - Scan the line and seperate it by 3 characters (/.../) Google "Split a string by 3 characters in ruby" [Ruby regex for a split every four characters not working](https://stackoverflow.com/questions/1628673/ruby-regex-for-a-split-every-four-characters-not-working/1628694)
-  - Make a grid (by transposing)
+    - Make a grid (by transposing) Google "3 by 3 grid ruby" [Turn Rows Into Columns With The Ruby Transpose Method](https://www.rubyguides.com/2017/10/ruby-transpose-method/)
-  - Map the grid into character rows with the digits hash
+    - Map the grid into numbers to match with the digits hash
     - Join them all together
+    - Take the string_of_integers and break them up into 9 characters
+    - Map these into integers

 # Code:
 module PolicyOcr

+    # - Create a hash of "digits" based off the 4 rows from the entry (using underscores, spaces, and pipes)
     DIGITS = {
         ' _ | ||_|   ' => '0',
         '     |  |   ' => '1',